mhardcastle/ddf-pipeline/docs/manual.md

 ### [solutions]

 These control KillMS (most directly translate into KillMS input parameters).
-Generally these values should be sensible.
-An important choice is whether to set a `uvmin` (in km) for self-calibration.
-The default (no uvmin) gives maps with good noise properties but tends to absorb unmodelled extended structure.
-We currently use `uvmin=1.5` which does a better job of preserving large-scale extended flux at the cost of some additional structure in the large-scale noise.
-Most other options should be left at their default settings.
+Generally the default values should be sensible.

 ### [compression]

 Controls the compression of some final images and measurement sets.
-If `compress_ms` is `True` then the `LOFARSOFT` environment variable must point to a script that can be sourced to set up the LOFAR software (to ensure that `DPPP` is on the path).
+If `compress_ms` is `True` then DPPP will be run to compress the output data.

 ## running the code